Urmas Reitelmann

 Urmas Reitelmann (born 9 July 1958 in Tallinn) is an Estonian radio and television personality, producer, journalist and politician.
-He has been member of XIV Riigikogu.
+He has been a member of XIV Riigikogu.

-1981-1983 he studied at University of Tartu.
-1981-1990 he worked at Estonian Television, acting as a newsreader, presenter.
-1997-2009 he worked at several television channels, acting as a news editor, presenter.
+From 1981 to 1983 he studied at the University of Tartu.
+Between 1981 and 1990 he worked at Estonian Television, acting as a newsreader and presenter.
+From 1997 to 2009 he worked at several television channels, acting as a news editor, presenter.
 He has been a producer for several television series, eg V.E.R.I., Kuldvillak ('Jeopardy!'), Kes tahab saada miljonäriks? ('Who Wants to Be a Millionaire?)'.

-Since 2017 he is a member of Conservative People's Party of Estonia.
+Since 2017 he has been a member of the Conservative People's Party of Estonia.

-Biography

-Urmas Reitelmann (born 9 July 1958 in Tallinn) is an Estonian journalist, television producer, and politician.
-He studied history at the University of Tartu from 1981 to 1983.
-Reitelmann began his media career at Estonian Television, working as a newsreader and presenter from 1981 to 1990.
-He later held positions as a news editor and presenter at various television channels between 1997 and 2009.
-Reitelmann has produced several television series, including V.E.R.I., Kuldvillak (the Estonian version of Jeopardy!), and Kes tahab saada miljonäriks? (the Estonian version of Who Wants to Be a Millionaire?).
-He has also served as a host for these shows on occasion.
-In 2017, Reitelmann joined the Conservative People's Party of Estonia (EKRE).
-He was elected to the XIV Riigikogu in 2019, representing the Haabersti, Põhja-Tallinn, and Kristiine districts.
-Additionally, he has served as a member of the Estonian delegation to the Parliamentary Assembly of the Council of Europe (PACE).